 If you plead guilty on this date, you are sentenced immediately and your case, except for the consequences, is over.
 So is your ability to fight your case.
 If you plead not guilty, you will be given a trial date.
-Some people ask if it is ok to plead not guilty on this first date and later come back and plead guilty.
-They usually ask, “Won’t that make the judge mad?”
-The answer is that it is very common for that to happen.
-Since sometimes there has been no opportunity for a Defendant to speak to an attorney prior to their first court date, a judge will almost always understand why someone would not plead guilty on their first court date and then later change their plea to guilty.
+Some people ask if it is acceptable to plead not guilty on the first date and come back later with a guilty plea.
+This is a very common occurrence.
+Sometimes there is no opportunity for a Defendant to talk to an attorney prior to the first court date, so a judge will almost always understand why someone would change pleas before the first court date and a future court date.

 A DWI will affect you for the rest of your life, so it’s important to hire one of the attorneys here at Collins, Collins and Ray Law Firm to handle the plea and arraignment date for you so you don’t have to appear in court.
 It is at this court appearance that you will be given a trial date.